 - Sterols contain analgesic, anti-inflammatory, and antiseptic advantages.

-To complete the homecare we recommend the use of the Revitalizing Juice, drink 30ml a day for best results.
+To complete the homecare we recommend the use of the Revitalizing Support Supplement, drink 30ml a day for best results.